PrestaShop/prestashop-specs/content/1.7/back-office/catalog/brands-and-suppliers/view-brand.md

 ## Addresses

-In this section there 8 collumns are displayed:
+In this section there 8 columns are displayed:

  - Name
  - Address